 - Algae are way more versatile and tolerant of pH changes.

-Next, according to the scientists, many algae have a mucous coating to protect it from pH damage, and they can also excrete acidic wastes to neutralize basic conditions to protect their microenvironment.
+Next, according to scientists, many algae have a mucous coating to protect them from pH damage, and they can also excrete acidic wastes to neutralize basic conditions to protect their microenvironment.
 In addition, for example, green alga can regulate internal pH.

 Algae photosynthesis can increase pH to the level that the plants are being inhibited by a lack of carbon.